bhabana2504/Secure-File-transfer/README.md

 ---

-## Contributing

-1. Fork the repository
-2. Create a branch for your feature
-3. Commit your changes
-4. Push and open a Pull Request
+## This project represents a foundational implementation of a secure, real-time file transfer system, with significant scope for further enhancements in scalability, security, and user experience.

 ---